cruzerngz/remote_file_service/report/main.typ

                 This implementation includes timeouts and retries to ensure the remote receives the packet at least once.
             ],
             [At-most-once], [`HandshakeProto`], [`HandshakeFaultyProto`], [
-                To completely fulfill at-most-once semantics, the dispatcher is also configured to filter duplicate requests ],
+                To completely fulfill at-most-once semantics, the dispatcher is also configured to filter duplicate requests.
+The protocol also supports the transmission of arbitrary sized payloads.
+            ],
     )
 ) <protocol_table>